Suisuroru/Suya_Downloader/multi-languages/en_us.md

 # API

-This is a repository of API interfaces for the Bluecraft client downloader and its calls.
+This is a repository of API interfaces for the BlueCraft Client Downloader and its calls.

 ## Languages